cwparsons/til/src/content/posts/2025-08-31-benches/index.md

 - Functionality I knew how to write by hand was easy to review.
 Functionality I had not dealt with before, like Cloudflare's Wrangler configuration, ended up being complicated to troubleshoot.
-- Describing styling as a propmt is hard and I resorted to changing Tailwind classes by hand to it to look right.
+- Describing styling as a prompt is hard and I resorted to changing Tailwind classes by hand to it to look right.
 - To troubleshoot certain bugs, the output added console logs and asked the output to be pasted into chat.
 I'm sure there is some browser/MCP way to do this that